AxeLanderMoreira/omega-ostrich/README.md

 ## 3. Known bugs

-* Virtual (touch-screen) gamepad does not work properly: holding down a D-pad direction or button has the effect of a short tap.

 * Pause function not working in physical gamepad (game will pause and unpause instantly).

-* The game does not have a pixel-perfect presentation, with some rows and columns blurred and/or deformed.

 ## 4. TO-DO List